This is the ultimate WordPress SEO checklist.

 For example, our domain always goes to https://flexithemes.com (note it’s https and without www).

-Finally, be sure to avoid having your site in a subfolder.
-For example, example.org/newsite should be avoided.
-Your site should be in the main example.org/ instead.
+Finally, be sure to avoid having your website in a subfolder.
+For example, example.com/newsite should be avoided.
+Your website should be in the main example.org/ instead.

 Step 5: Fix your WordPress Site Title and Tagline.